 For example, an object of type Person can have the roles of Soldier (with behavior "shoot your enemy"), Husband (with behavior "love your wife") and Taxpayer (with behavior "pay your taxes").
 However, every person implements its behavior in a different way; John pays his taxes on time, George pays them overdue and Peter doesn’t pay them at all.

 Some may ask why the base class of all objects (the class Object) is not an interface.
 The reason is because in such case, every class would have to implement a small, but very important group of methods and this would take an unnecessary amount of time.
 It turns out that not all classes need a specific implementation of Object.GetHashCode(), Object.Equals(…) and Object.ToString(), i.e. the default implementation suffices in most cases.
-It’s not necessary to override any of the methods in the Object class, but if the situation calls for it we can.
+It’s not necessary to override any of the methods in the Object class, but if the situation calls for it, then we can.
 Overriding methods is explained in the virtual methods section.

 Interfaces – Key Concepts